The Importance of Accreditation-Compliant Nuclear Cardiology Reports, and How to Successfully Generate Them

 The latest 2017 ASNC Standardized terminology for imaging findings is included in our white paper.
 It’s important to include the current ASNC terminology in your reports: for accreditation purposes, for patient well-being and safety, and for liability reasons too.

-The Definitive Guide & Checklist for IAC Nuclear/PET Report Compliance
+Guide & Checklist for IAC Nuclear/PET Report Compliance

 Inadequate Ways to Create Compliant Reports